Seagate/propeller/doc/lvm_propeller_test.md

 # Introduction

-This document is to describe the detailed info for testing Propeller/LVM on Centos7.
+This document describes testing Propeller and LVM on Centos7.

 # Test for IDM SCSI wrapper and IDM lock manager

-Let's divide testing into two different modes: manual mode and automatic mode with py.test.
+Testing is divided into two different modes: manual mode and automatic mode using py.test.

-Before running test case, it's good to configure the environment so can allow to access log files even without root permission.
-Either for manual mode or automatic mode, both suggest to configure the environment variables before run any testing:
+Before running any test cases, you will need to configure the environment.
+Whether you are using manua; or automatic testing, this will configure the environment variables:

     $ cd /path/to/propeller/test
-    $ . init_env.sh (or execute 'source init_env.sh')
+    $ source init_env.sh

-Except to set run directory variable, the script 'init_env.sh' will configure shell variables for lib path, python path.
+The script 'init_env.sh' will configure shell variables for the lib and python path, but not the run directory.

-Please be aware, if you want to launch two different shell windows to execute testing, two shell windows are useful for debugging IDM lock manager daemon with one shell window and another is dedicated for client.
-These two shell windows should run command
+Please be aware, if you want to launch two different shell windows to execute testing, you will need to run 'source init_env.sh' separately in both shell windows.
+Two shell windows are useful for debugging the IDM lock manager daemon with one for the lock manager and another for the client.
-'. init_env.sh' to configure environment variables separately, the script can only take effect for its own shell.

-For manual testing mode, we can use below command to launch daemon:
+For manual testing, we can use the below command to launch the daemon:

     $ ./src/seagate_ilm -D 1 -l 0 -L 7 -E 7 -S 7

-In this command, the options have below meanings:
+The IDM locking manager has several options that can be modified:

-  '-D': Enable debugging mode and don't invoke daemon() function, this
+  '-D': This enables debugging mode and doesn't invoke the daemon() function,
-        allows the program to run as background process;
+        allowing the program to run as a background process;

-  '-l': If set, lockdown process's virtual address space into RAM;
+  '-l': If set to 1, this will lockdown the process's virtual address space into RAM;

-  '-L': Log file priority (which is written into seagate_ilm.log)
+  '-L': This sets the log file priority (written into seagate_ilm.log)
-        7 means to output all level's log (debug, warning, err);
+        7 outputs all log levels (debug, warning, err);
-        4 means to output warning and error level's log;
+        4 outputs warning and error level logs;
-        3 means to output error level's log;
+        3 outputs error log level only;

-  '-E': Stderr log priority, the argument value is the same with '-L'.
+  '-E': Stderr log priority, which accepts the same arguments as '-L'.

-  '-S': Syslog log priority, the argument value is the same with '-L'.
+  '-S': Syslog log priority, which accepts the same arguments as '-L'.

-Up command manually launches IDM lock manager, it specifies the arguments with 'enabling debugging mode, without lockdown VA, log file priority is 7, stderr log priority is 7, syslog log priority is 7'.
+The above command manually launches IDM lock manager, specifying the following
+arguments: 'enabling debugging mode, without lockdown virtual addressing, log file priority is 7, stderr log priority is 7, and syslog log priority is 7'.

-With manual testing mode, it's useful for us to run some C program, e.g. for the smoke testing:
+When manually testing the lock manager, it's useful to run the smoke test before running more strenuous tests:

     $ cd test
     $ ./smoke_test

-For automatic testing mode, the command is straightforward:
+When automatically testing, py.test is used.
+The below command will run all tests, the'-v' flag specifying verbose log output:

     $ cd test

-Run all cases, '-v' will output verbose logs

-    $ py.test -v
+    $ python3 -m py.test -v

-The option '-t' specifies testing cases, in this example it only executes cases with prefix 'test_lock'.
+The option '-k' specifies testing cases, in this example it will only execute test cases with the prefix 'test_lock'.

-    $ py.test -v -t test_lock'
+    $ python3 -m py.test -v -k test_lock'

 The option '--run-destroy' will enable an extra case for testing IDM destroy.

-    $ py.test -v --run-destroy
+    $ python3 -m py.test -v --run-destroy

-For test IDM SCSI wrapper APIs, it can use the command:
+For testing IDM SCSI wrapper APIs, you can use:

-    $ py.test -v -k test_idm
+    $ python3 -m py.test -v -k test_idm

-For test IDM SCSI wrapper APIs with sync mode, use the command:
+For testing IDM SCSI wrapper APIs in sync mode, you can use:

-    $ py.test -v -k test_idm__sync
+    $ python3 -m py.test -v -k test_idm__sync

-For test IDM SCSI wrapper APIs with async mode, use the command:
+For testing IDM SCSI wrapper APIs in async mode, you can use:

-    $ py.test -v -k test_idm__async
+    $ python3 -m py.test -v -k test_idm__async

-For test without suppressing verbose log onn the console:
+For testing without suppressing verbose console log:

-    $ py.test -v -k test_idm__async -s
+    $ python3 -m py.test -v -k test_idm__async -s

 # Test for LVM tool